buildpacks/spec/buildpack.md

 When executing a process using any execution strategy, the lifecycle SHOULD replace the lifecycle process in memory without forking it.
 When executing a process with Bash, the lifecycle SHOULD additionally replace the Bash process in memory without forking it.

-## Development Setup

-### Purpose

-The purpose of development setup is to create a containerized environment for developing or testing application source code.

-During the development setup phase, typical buildpacks might:

-1. Read the Buildpack Plan to determine what dependencies to provide.
-2. Provide dependencies in `<layers>/<layer>` for development commands and for subsequent buildpacks.
-3. Provide a command to start a development server in `<layers>/launch.toml`.
-4. Provide a command to run a test suite in `<layers>/launch.toml`.

-### Process

-**GIVEN:**
-- The final ordered group of buildpacks determined during the detection phase,
-- A directory containing application source code,
-- The Buildpack Plan,
-- The most recent local cached `<layers>/<layer>/` directories from a development setup of a version of the application source code, and
-- Bash version 3 or greater,

-For each buildpack in the group in order, the lifecycle MUST execute `/bin/develop`.

-1. **IF** the exit status of `/bin/develop` is non-zero, \
-   **THEN** the lifecycle MUST fail the development setup.

-2. **IF** the exit status of `/bin/develop` is zero,
-   1. **IF** there are additional buildpacks in the group, \
-      **THEN** the lifecycle MUST proceed to the next buildpack's `/bin/develop`.

-   2. **IF** there are no additional buildpacks in the group, \
-      **THEN** the lifecycle MUST proceed to executing a process type as specified in the [Launch](#launch) section.

-For each `/bin/develop` executable in each buildpack, the lifecycle:

-- MUST configure the build environment as described in the [Environment](#environment) section.
-- MUST provide path arguments to `/bin/develop` as described in the [Buildpack Interface](#buildpack-interface) section.
-- MUST provide all `<plan>` entries that were required by any buildpack in the group during the detection phase with names matching the names that the buildpack provided.

-Correspondingly, each `/bin/develop` executable:

-- MAY read from the app directory.
-- MAY write files to the app directory in an idempotent manner.
-- MAY read the build environment as described in the [Environment](#environment) section.
-- MAY read the Buildpack Plan.
-- MAY augment the Buildpack Plan with more refined metadata.
-- MAY remove entries with duplicate names in the Buildpack Plan to refine the metadata.
-- MAY remove all entries of the same name from the Buildpack Plan to defer those entries to subsequent `/bin/develop` executables.
-- MAY log output from the build process to `stdout`.
-- MAY emit error, warning, or debug messages to `stderr`.
-- MAY write a list of possible commands for launch to `<layers>/launch.toml`.
-- MAY write values that should persist to subsequent builds in `<layers>/store.toml`.
-- MAY modify or delete any existing `<layers>/<layer>` directories.
-- MAY modify or delete any existing `<layers>/<layer>.toml` files.
-- MAY create new `<layers>/<layer>` directories.
-- MAY create new `<layers>/<layer>.toml` files.
-- MAY name any new `<layers>/<layer>` directories without restrictions except those imposed by the filesystem.
-- SHOULD NOT use the `<app>` directory to store provided dependencies.
-- SHOULD NOT specify any slices within `launch.toml`, as they are only used to generate OCI image layers.

-#### Buildpack Plan Entry Refinements

-A buildpack MAY refine entries in `<plan>` by replacing any entries of the same name with a single entry of that name.
-The single entry MAY include additional metadata that could not be determined during the detection phase.

-A buildpack MAY add extra entries to `<plan>` that do not correspond to entries added during the detection phase.

-The lifecycle MUST NOT allow any entries with names matching those in `<plan>` at the end of `/bin/develop` to be available in subsequent buildpacks' `<plan>`s.

-The lifecycle MUST defer any entries whose names were entirely removed from `<plan>` to the next buildpack that provided entries with those names during the detection phase.

-When the build is complete, a BOM (Bill-of-Materials) MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/develop` execution.

-#### Layers

-Layers designated `cache = true` in `<layers>/<layer>.toml` MAY be persisted to the next development setup.
-Layers not designated `cache = true` in `<layers>/<layer>.toml` MUST be deleted before the next development setup.
-Layers designated `launch = true` in `<layers>/<layer>.toml` MUST be made accessible to the development commands as described in the [Environment](#environment) section.
-Layers designated `build = true` in `<layers>/<layer>.toml` MUST be made accessible to subsequent buildpacks as described in the [Environment](#environment) section.

-A buildpack MAY create, modify, or delete `<layers>/<layer>/` directories and `<layers>/<layer>.toml` files.

-To decide what layer operations are appropriate, the buildpack should consider:

-- Whether files in the `<app>` directory have changed since the layer was created.
-- Whether the environment has changed since the layer was created.
-- Whether the buildpack version has changed since the layer was created.
-- Whether new application dependency versions have been made available since the layer was created.

 ## Environment